jonthegeek/rapid/README.md

 Convert an API document (APID), such as one that follows the [OpenAPI Specification](https://spec.openapis.org/oas/v3.1.0), to an R API definition object.
-The R object belongs to a new S3 class, “apid”, which enforces a strict, opinionated schema.
+The R object belongs to a new [S7](https://rconsortium.github.io/S7) class, `rapid`, which enforces a strict, opinionated schema.

 ## Installation